huynguy-db/arcion-docs/content/docs/target-setup/BigQuery/setup-guide.md

             enable-dependency-tracking: true
 ```

-#### Load data using the Storage Write API
-This method uses the [BigQuery Storage Write API](https://cloud.google.com/bigquery/docs/write-api-streaming) to stream data into BigQuery.
-You can choose this method by setting the `use-write-storage-api` parameter to `true` under the `realtime` sectin of the Applier configuration file.

-The following is a sample configuration that uses the Storatge Write API to load data in realtime:
+The following is a sample configuration for operating in `realtime` mode using the Storage Write API:

 ```YAML
 realtime: